Last updated Jan 9, 2022

 - OR2 : Ranks at this grade represent Peacekeepers undergoing Occupational Specialty Training.
-Recruits selected for the Corps of Dragoons enter Dragoon Initial Entry Training, the resulting acronym “DIRT” becoming the nickname of Dragoon recruits.
+Recruits who are selected for the Corps of Dragoons enter Dragoon Initial Entry Training at this grade, the resulting acronym “DIRT” becoming the nickname of Dragoon recruits.

 - OR4 : Ranks at this grade represent specialist Peacekeepers who can be entrusted with key assignments, tasks, and minor leadership roles.
 The Field Forces and Corps of Dragoons maintain junior Noncommissioned Officer ranks at this grade: Lance Corporal and Lance Bombardier; the latter is used for Dragoons selected to serve in the Dragoon Artillery.
 In both services, promotion to Lance Corporal/Lance Bombardier is contingent upon graduation from the Basic Noncommissioned Officer Course.

 - OR5 : Ranks at this grade are Noncommissioned Officers, enlisted personnel who have graduated the Basic Noncommissioned Officer Course and provide critical tactical leadership.

 - OR6 : Ranks at this grade represent a professional Noncommissioned Officer with many years of experience.
 Graduation from the Advanced Noncommissioned Officer Course is required before advancing to OR7.